nghokui/nghokui.github.io/_posts/2016-4-28-Integrating-react-js-and-django-for-the-first-time.md

 ---
 layout: post
-title: Starting off my fantasy football web application
+title: Basic tutorial on setting up a very basic Django and React JS application
-tags: django, mysql, fantasy football
+tags: django, react, html, work
 ---
 Setting up a basic app with ReactJS and Django